Wagestream

 Workers 28.1

-The Workers Impact Area evaluates a company's contributions to its employees' financial security, health and safety, wellness, career development, as well as overall engagement and satisfaction.
+Workers evaluates a company’s contributions to its employees’ financial security, health & safety, wellness, career development, and engagement & satisfaction.
 In addition, this section recognizes business models designed to benefit workers, such as companies that are at least 40% owned by non-executive employees and those that have workforce development programs to support individuals with barriers to employment.

 Community 11.3

-The Community Impact Area evaluates a company's engagement with and impact on the communities in which it operates, hires from, and sources from.
-Topics include diversity, equity, and inclusion; economic impact; civic engagement; charitable giving; and supply chain management.
+Community evaluates a company’s engagement with and impact on the communities in which it operates, hires from, and sources from.
+Topics include diversity, equity & inclusion, economic impact, civic engagement, charitable giving, and supply chain management.
 In addition, this section recognizes business models that are designed to address specific community-oriented problems, such as poverty alleviation through fair trade sourcing or distribution via microenterprises, producer cooperative models, locally focused economic development, and formal charitable giving commitments.

 Environment 1.3

-The Environment Impact Area evaluates a company's overall environmental management practices as well as its impact on the air, climate, water, land, and biodiversity.
-This includes the direct impact of a company's operations and, when applicable, its supply chain and distribution channels.
+Environment evaluates a company’s overall environmental management practices as well as its impact on the air, climate, water, land, and biodiversity.
+This includes the direct impact of a company’s operations and, when applicable its supply chain and distribution channels.
 This section also recognizes companies with environmentally innovative production processes and those that sell products or services that have a positive environmental impact.
 Some examples might include products and services that create renewable energy, reduce consumption or waste, conserve land or wildlife, provide less toxic alternatives to the market, or educate people about environmental problems.

 Customers 61.0

-The Customers Impact Area evaluates a company's stewardship of its customers through the quality of its products and services, ethical marketing, data privacy and security, and feedback channels.
-In addition, this section recognizes products or services that are designed to address a particular social problem for or through its customers, such as health or educational products, arts and media products, serving underserved customers or clients, and services that improve the social impact of other businesses or organizations.
+Customers evaluates a company’s stewardship of its customers through the quality of its products and services, ethical marketing, data privacy and security, and feedback channels.
+In addition, this section recognizes products or services that are designed to address a particular social problem for or through its customers, such as health or educational products, arts & media products, serving underserved customers/clients, and services that improve the social impact of other businesses or organizations.

 What is this?
 A company with an Impact Business Model is intentionally designed to create a specific positive outcome for one of its stakeholders - such as workers, community, environment, or customers.